aorogat/CBench/README.md

 ```
 *  __Run CBench.jar:__ Using the command ``` java -jar "PATH/TO/projectFolder/CBench.jar" ```, run the project.
 * __Configure the System:__ While the system is running, it asks you about some parameters.
 Theses parameters are
+  * __Mode:__ You can select between two modes: (1)Benchmarks Analysis or (2)QA system Evaluation.
   * __KG:__ The desired knowledge graph.
-  * __Benchmark:__ The desired benchmark for the analysis or QA system evaluation.
   * __Project Directory Path:__ The path of the project must be as follow ``` PATH/TO/projectFolder ```.
 Please replace it by the correct path.
 * __Start the System:__ After you configured the system, it starts and does the following. __(It is prefered to unwrap the text)__
   * __Questions Preprocessing:__ CBench read the question form the raw files and remove dupicates.
 All the questions will be printed.
   * __Benchmark Statistics:__ CBench prints questions statistics.

-For Benchmark analysis,
+For Benchmark Analysis Mode,
+  * __Benchmark:__ The desired benchmark for the analysis must be selected.
+It can be a predefined benchmark or a userdefined benchmark [See the section "Add a New Benchmark" for how to add your own benchmark].
   * __Print Analysis results:__ CBench prints shallow, shape and linguistic analysis results.

-For QA evaluation,
+For QA Evaluation Mode,
+  * __Benchmark:__ The desired benchmark for the QA Evaluation must be selected.
+It can be a predefined benchmark, a user-defined benchmark or Properties Defined.
+The Properties Defined option used for the QA Evaluation Debugging Mode.
+    * __Properties Defined Benchmark:__ For this option, the CBench asks the user about the required properties and based on the targeted KG, It will collect the questions from the benchmarks that target the selected KG and achieve the user-defined properties.
+  * __Evaluation Mode:__ CBench
-  * __Collecting Correct answers and Systems answers:__ CBench collects gold answers, feeds QA system with the questtions and collects system answers.
+  * __Collecting Correct answers and Systems answers:__ CBench collects gold answers, feeds QA system with the questions and collects system answers.
 CBench prints the results per question while it is running.
   * __Final Report:__ CBench prints the evaluated questions then print them again categorized by queries shapes.
-The values are seperated by tabs to be easy for you to paste them in a spreedsheet for your own analysis.
-After that it prints the performance scores defined in the paper.
+The values are separated by tabs to be easy for you to paste them in a spreadsheet for your own analysis.
+After that, it prints the performance scores defined in the paper.
   * __Data Visualization:__ A Python script generates the fine-grained analysis visualization.
-To do so, you have to setup python on your machine and these liberaries: Numpy, Pandas, Matplotlib, Spacy, Scipy and Statistics.
+To do so, you have to setup python on your machine and these libraries: Numpy, Pandas, Matplotlib, Spacy, Scipy and Statistics.
 CBench asks you for the python3 setup location; for example, if you use anaconda on an ubuntu machine, the path usually is ``` /home/username/anaconda3/bin ```.

 ### Run CBench in Netbeans
 * Download the *src* folder which contains the java source code.